-- An FJ80 front axle - A little info here.
+- An FJ80 front axle - Read more about the ultimate Toyota SAS axle.

 - Brakes may not match master cylinder.
 Brake master cylinders with small bores can’t move enough fluid for large, multi-pistoned calipers.
 If you put FJ60 axles into your Suzuki Samurai, you’ll need a larger bore master cylinder.
 While this isn’t a big issue with most Toys, swapping axles means you may be doing other stuff that makes your brakes work harder, so think about a master cylinder swap.